fga-eps-mds/2022-2-ez-docs/README.md

-# mkdocs
+# ez-docs

 ### What's up everyone!

-mkdocs is a MVP (minimum viable product) that were build for an SDM (Software Development Methods) class, with the aim of learn the goals of different approaches for creating software through agile practices.
+ez-docs is a MVP (minimum viable product) that were build for an SDM (Software Development Methods) class, with the aim of learn the goals of different approaches for creating software through agile practices.

-So, we contribute to the Open Source community with mkdocs, which helps users to issue a wide range of certificates, declarations, resumes, receipts, slips, or whatever else the imagination allows through a database and a template in markdown format.
+So, we contribute to the Open Source community with ez-docs, which helps users to issue a wide range of certificates, declarations, resumes, receipts, slips, or whatever else the imagination allows through a database and a template in markdown format.

 ## Prerequisites